This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 The final text was published in the Official Journal of the EU on 23 December 2025 - see here

-Previous coverage (in chronological order):
+For previous coverage (in chronological order), see:

-Revision of Sustainable Finance Disclosure Regulation (SFDR)
+Revision of Sustainable Finance Disclosure Regulation (SFDR 2.0)

 The Commission published a call for evidence on 2 May 2025.
 The call for evidence closed on 30 May 2025.

 On 20 November 2025, the Commission published a proposal with a set of amendments to the Sustainable Finance Disclosure Regulation (SFDR).
+The proposal (also known as “SFDR 2.0”) is being negotiated by the European Parliament and Council under the ordinary legislative procedure.

-Revised SFDR significantly reduces the scope and burden of the current SFDR rules but imposes a number of additional obligations, as the regime is shifting from a disclosure regime to a product categorisation regime.
+The proposed revised SFDR significantly reduces the scope and burden of the current SFDR rules but imposes a number of additional obligations, as the regime is shifting from a disclosure regime to a product categorisation regime.

 The Commission published the Omnibus IV package on 21 May 2025.